Employee Housing Program

 - HCD 214 - Certificate of Non-Operation (PDF)

-- HCD Benefits Form 1 - Application for State Benefits (PDF)
+- HCD Benefits Form 1 - Statement of Citizenship, Alienage, and Immigration Status for State Public Benefits (PDF)

-- Mobilehome Assistance Center Request for Assistance (Complaint Forms)
+- Employee Housing Request for Assistance (Complaint Forms)

 Permit to Operate, Alternate Approval, and Exemptions or Not Subject to the Act

 Issuance of new permits to operate employee housing and annual renewals include invoicing the employee housing operators, receiving and banking fees, ordering field inspections, completing and mailing permits, and maintaining all records of such permitting and renewals.